shyamrv1/ARYA-Interactive-Humanoid-Receptionist-Robot-/README.md

-# Arya - Humanoid Receptionist Robot
+# Arya - Humanoid Receptionist Robot - ChatGpt integrated

 Arya is a humanoid receptionist robot, designed to provide a welcoming experience, interact with visitors, and handle various reception tasks at Amity University Bengaluru.
 This project leverages speech recognition, text-to-speech, object detection, and OpenAI's language model to perform interactive tasks.